cowsintuxedos/tensorflow-clothing-classification/README.md

 # Andrew Lai
+**Slightly modified to run on an AWS Ubuntu Deep Learning AMI trained on an NVidia V100 16GB GPU, rather than my laptop's i7-5600u CPU; now reaches 100% accuracy on the training set, up to 96% accuracy on the validation split.

 Implementation of a TensorFlow convolutional neural network to classify images of 10 different types of clothing.

 As listed in prediction.py, here are the parameters: